 * Library and Information Technology Assessment (LITA)

-* CampusCare Health Insurance if the student chooses to be covered by the plan.
-This applies to Fall and Spring Semesters only
+* CampusCare Health Insurance if the student chooses to be covered by the plan (Fall and Spring Semesters only).

-Assistantship waivers do not cover the following charges:
+Assistantship waivers do not cover the following fees assessed by the Unviersity:

 * General fee